 The scent of sage and lavender will be the first you will notice when on islands of Kvarner, such as Lošinj or Cres.
 Same as in Istria or Dalmatia, the diet on the coastal area of Kvarner is based on fish, mollusks, mediterranean herbs such as rosemary, laurel, thyme and sage.
 A lot of vegetables are on plate often, as well as fruits such as fig, grape and lots of nuts, such as almonds.

 This area has a famous prosciutto that comes from the island of Pag.
 Pag has one other famous dish and that is the cheese made from goat or sheep milk.
 Pag is also known for the quality of the lamb.
-People say that it is because of the wind called bora that blows from the mountain of Velebit and the island of Pag is situated underneath the mountain.
-So, the bora combined with salt from the Adriatic is the secret ingredient of the prosciutto, the cheese and the lamb from this island.
+People say that it is because of the wind called bura that blows from the mountain of Velebit and the island of Pag is situated underneath the mountain.
+So, the bura combined with salt from the Adriatic is the secret ingredient of the prosciutto, the cheese and the lamb from this island.

 The stories around Croatian food have always been amusing and educational, because through the stories about food one actually learns a lot about the history of this country.
 As everywhere on the coast of Croatia, peka is famous in these parts also.
 It’s fascinating how everything turns tastier when you bake it in peka – bread, lamb and octopus are the most talked about and you will hear lots of sighs of pleasure when you mention these to people who have had a taste of it before.